On holomorphic sector of higher-spin theory: Acknowledgments

 \section{Acknowledgments}

 I am grateful to M.A.
 Vasiliev for valuable comments on the draft of the paper and to Sasha Smirnov for a very fruitful discussion.
 My particular thanks go to Anatoly Korybut for his prolific collaboration on many related aspects of this work and enjoyable friendly atmosphere.
+I am indebted to Nursultan Dosmanbetov for drawing my attention to missing terms in \eqref{wwC}-\eqref{Cww} and a typo in \eqref{FR} fixed in the present version.
+I would also like to thank the anonymous Referee for a useful remark.
 This research was supported by the Russian Science Foundation grant 18-12-00507.

 \newcounter{appendix} {\Alph{appendix}.\arabic{equation}} {\Alph{appendix}.}